 When asked if he could offer some advice for how to find nighttime anxiety relief, Dr. Nelson began by defining thoughts as “just strings of letters put together in our mind” which “of themselves have no power.”
 It is our negative belief and interpretation of the word as it applies to oneself that exerts power.

-“A person can take two approaches to anxiety,” Dr. Nelson said— “deal with the symptoms or work to not create stress that is impossible to control.”
-Here he again emphasized that “no stress is not reasonable” while “being afraid of one’s shadow is a different matter.”
+“A person can take two approaches to anxiety,” Dr. Nelson said— “deal with the symptoms or work to not create stress that is impossible to control,” recognizing that “no stress is not reasonable.”

 He also recommended some practical steps for these approaches: